ITI-THM/ros2_surface_scanner/README.md

 # The surface_scanner package

 ## 	⚙️ Requirements
-* The sysmtem ist tested under Ubuntu 20.04 4 LTS.
+* The system ist tested under Ubuntu 20.04 4 LTS.
 * A Basler a2A1920-160ucPRO is used as camera (*with the current code it should be possible to use any other Basler camera*).
 * The used ROS version is [**ROS2 Galactic**](https://docs.ros.org/en/galactic/index.html).
 * Used Python packages are: